RobotCasserole1736/OffseasonTraining/Chapter_1/readme.md

 In Chapter 1, we introduce the basics of software-writing concepts that are relevant to creating robot code.
 We'll be focused on core-concepts and tools, while making some hints to robot-specific behaviors and patterns.

-Complete these Lessons in Order, as each one builds on the next.
+Complete these lessons in order, as each one builds on the next.

 ### Prerequisites